tavisit/PC_Benchmark/README.md

 In order to test the efficiency of the algorithm, a batch of unit tests were created.
 They test the results of the two public methods from the CPU class in the following manner:
 ```
 [Test]
-public void OneFrequencyTest()
+public void OneMIPSTest()
 {

-    float cpuFrequencyValue = cpu.RunFrequencyTests();
+    float cpuMIPSValue = cpu.RunMIPSTests();
-    Assert.IsTrue(cpuFrequencyValue > 3); // This value was chosen looking at the Task Manager of the developing machine
+    Assert.IsTrue(cpuMIPSValue > 3); // This value was chosen looking at the Task Manager of the developing machine
 }
 [Test]
 public void OneSimpleOperationsTest()